Ndali Lodge Near Kibale Forest

-There are some lovely walks in the area, including the walk in the small Bigodi Wetland Sanctuary in hopes of meeting more primates in the east of the park.
+The area also offers delightful walks, including a stroll in the small Bigodi Wetland Sanctuary in the east of the park, where guests can hope to encounter more primates.
 A network of trails in Sebitoli Forest provides further opportunities for viewing various primates and birds on the forest’s northern side.

-Amabere ga Nyina Mwiru Caves is a renowned cave system located near Fort Portal, around 15km from Kibale Forest, and is considered to be one of the seven wonders of Uganda and great to visit.
+A must-visit attraction in the area is the Amabere ga Nyina Mwiru Caves, located near Fort Portal and around 15km from Kibale Forest.
+The renowned cave system is considered one of the seven wonders of Uganda and is a great place to visit.